Business model: Business model innovation

 When an organisation creates a new business model, the process is called business model innovation.
 There is a range of reviews on the topic, The concept facilitates the analysis and planning of transformations from one business model to another.
 Frequent and successful business model innovation can increase an organisation's resilience to changes in its environment and if an organisation has the capability to do this, it can become a competitive advantage.
 Although business model innovation promises financial returns, periods of radical business model innovation can reduce the person-organization fit and thus lead to a greater fluctuation in the workforce.

-Business Model Adaptation
+Business model adaptation

-As a specific instance of Business Model Dynamics, a research strand derived from the evolving changes in business models, BMA identifies an update of the current business model to changes derived from the context.
+As a specific instance of business model dynamics, a research strand derived from the evolving changes in business models, BMA identifies an update of the current business model to changes derived from the context.
 BMA can be innovative or not, depending on the degree of novelty of the changes implemented.
 As a consequence of the new context, several business model elements are promoted to answer those challenges, pivoting the business model towards new models.
 Companies adapt their business model when someone or something such as COVID-19 has disrupted the market.
 BMA could fit any organization, but incumbents are more motivated to adapt their current BM than to change it radically or create a new one.